verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-The Pay per issued credential fees are partially sent to specific participant(s), the rest is sent to trust deposits or distributed using the normal distribution principle of a [[ref: DTR]].
+The Pay per issued credential fees are partially sent to specific participant(s), the rest is sent to trust deposits or distributed using the normal distribution principle of a [[ref: VPR]].

 - When a participant is granted an ISSUER permission for a given schema, trust registry and issuer grantor may define *issuance fees* for each issued credential.
 In this case, ISSUER must pay these fees in order to be able to deliver the credential to the holder.
 - Wallet User Agent and User Agent are rewarded, too.